Amesbury, Massachusetts: Education

+In 2023, the Amesbury Elementary School closed following the construction of the Shay Memorial School, built on the same property as the Cashman Elementary School.
+Prior to this, both Amesbury Elementary School and Cashman Elementary School housed K-4 students, with students attending whichever school they lived closer to.
+Beginning in the 2024-2025 school year, all K-5 students were housed on the same property and divided by age between the Shay Memorial Lower Elementary School and the preexisting Cashman Elementary School.

 Amesbury's high school football rival is Newburyport; the two teams play against each other every Thanksgiving Day.
-The Amesbury mascot is "Red Hawks".
+The Amesbury mascot is "Red Hawks," formerly the "Indians."

 Public library

 As of 2012, the Amesbury Public Library pays for access to information resources produced by Brainfuse, Cengage Learning, EBSCO Industries, LearningExpress, Library Ideas, Mango Languages, NewsBank, Online Computer Library Center (OCLC), ProQuest, TumbleBook Library, World Book of Berkshire Hathaway, and World Trade Press.

 The Public Library houses an extensive Local History and genealogy collection which is open and available for research.